richardklingler/esphome/devices/swisscom_lcs1/README.md

 ## Swisscom LCS1 Smart Switch

+Thanks to Patrick Frey for sponsoring the Swisscom Smart Switch :-)

 ![Swisscom Smart Switch](images/Swisscom_Smart_Switch.jpg)

 The Swisscom Smart Switch can be thought of as the little brother to the myStrom WLAN Switch which uses an ESP32 chip.